On first order amenability: Amenable theories: definitions and basic results

+By the claim, using $\omega$-categoricity and quantifier elimination, one concludes by compactness that any finitary type in $S(\emptyset)$ extends to an $\aut(M)$-invariant type in $S(M)$, so $T$ is extremely amenable (since $M$ is $\omega$-categorical). \end{proof}

 In \cite{KrPi}, we proved that both KPT-amenability and KPT-extreme amenability are preserved by adding finitely many parameters.
 This is not the case for our notion of first order [extreme] amenability as shown by the following two examples.
+Before that observe that if $T$ is [extreme] amenability, then so is $T^{eq}$.

 \begin{ex} Let $T$ be the theory of two equivalence relations $E_{1}, E_{2}$, where $E_{1}$ has infinitely many classes, all infinite, and each $E_{1}$-class is divided into two $E_{2}$-classes, both infinite.
 Then $T$ is extremely amenable, but adding an (imaginary) parameter for an $E_{1}$-class destroys extreme amenability. \end{ex}